 The Borneo Headhunters Hat 2018 is on.
 Having skipped 2017, Sabah’s biggest (only) Ultimate Frisbee Tournament returns in 2018 and looks like its set for the weekend of 3 – 4 March 2018.
 The theme?
 The Wonderful World of Wizarding Wands!

 Borneo Headhunters Hat 2018 in Kota Kinabalu, Sabah

-Every year, except 2017 as the case may be, the Borneo Headhunters Hat Ultimate Tournament attracts players from around the region, and beyond, to Kota Kinabalu.
-A “hat” is an Ultimate tournament format in which players are assigned to newly formed teams that battle for the championship.
+Every year, except 2017 as it was, the Borneo Headhunters Hat Ultimate Tournament attracts players from around the region, and beyond, to Kota Kinabalu.
+A “hat” is an Ultimate Frisbee tournament format in which players are assigned to newly formed teams that battle for the championship.

-Ultimate, probably more famously known as Frisbee, is played in Sabah since 2007, but has its roots in the USA, where it started in the 1970′s.
+Ultimate, probably more famously known as Frisbee, is played in Sabah since 2007, but has its roots in the USA, where it originated in the 1970′s.

-The game of Ultimate involves 2 teams squaring off on a field similar in size to a football field.
+A basic game of Ultimate involves 2 teams squaring off on a field similar in size to a football field.
 Each team aims to gain possession of the disc, advance it to the opponents’ end zone by throwing it from player to player, and score a point for catching it there.
-First team to reach 11 points (in this tournament, 17 in WFDF Tournaments), wins the game.
-Easy, right?
+First team to reach x amount of points, or have most points when game-time runs out, wins.
+Easy right?

-The most basic of the game rules states that players can’t move after obtaining the disc (you can pivot on one foot though), there should be no contact, and – the rule that (is supposed to) rule them all – always uphold The Spirit of The Game.
-It’s touted as the essence of Ultimate and boils down to playing competitively, while championing sportsmanship above all else.
+Anyway, the the basic rules of Ultimate are no moving after gaining possession of the disc (you can pivot on one foot though), there should be no contact, and – the rule that (is supposed to) rule them all – always uphold The Spirit of The Game.
+It’s touted as the essence of Ultimate and, in a nutshell, means playing competitively, while championing sportsmanship above all else.